Our Legal Fees

 - Drafting a basic Separation Agreement that outlines the terms of your agreement

-- Providing up to an hour of telephone and office conferences to review files and documents
+- Providing up to an hour of telephone and office conferences to review documents

-When your spouse is uncooperative and unwilling to negotiate toward settlement, it translates into more letters, discovery, motions, court hearings or even a long, drawn-out trial.
-The beginning stages of contested divorce representation include a temporary orders hearing, attorney communication and assistance in the negotiation of child support, parenting plans, property division and a final hearing before the court.
+If your spouse is uncooperative and unwilling to negotiate toward settlement, it translates into more letters, discovery, motions, court hearings or even a long, drawn-out trial.
+The beginning stages of contested divorce representation include a temporary orders hearing, attorney assistance in the negotiation of child support, parenting plans and property division, and a final hearing before the court.

 Complex divorce litigation includes any combination of the following: